riojosdev/100-days-of-code/log.md

 **Thoughts:** While I was making a new app.
 I came across a problem.
 Actually I had to use another technology.
 It was the database!
 So I decided to learn MongoDB.
 I do know how to add basic database functionalities using MySQL.
 But I wanted to learn another.
 I didn't want to use MySQL.
 It was widely used, and I have no knowledge on the NoSQL technologies.
 So I started learning MongoDB.
 Just to find how NoSQL is different than MySQL.

 **Link(s) to work**: None

+### Day 64: Aug 1, 2020

+**Today's Progress**: Learning MongoDB

+**Thoughts:** My second day in learning MongoDB.
+I have to say w3schools is the best place to learn.
+I can't seem to motivate myself on other platforms.
+I would really love to appreciate the ones who created the tutorial.
+It is just the basics!
+And the only one needed to get started really quickly.
+Just a 3/4 functions left to learn.
+So, I'm going back to it.
+I want to build something today!
+Whoo

+**Link(s) to work**: None